 - Norio's Japanese Restaurant & Sushi Bar - Master Sushi Chef Norio Yamamoto selects premium-grade seafood flown in from Japan five times a week to create his Japanese delicacies enhanced by fine saké, Japanese beer and much more.
 Located near The Orchid Court restaurant on the Garden Level beneath the Lobby, with a new custom-made 14-seat sushi bar, main dining area and private dining room overlooking a serene koi pond.

 - Hale Kai Restaurant - The poolside Hale Kai Restaurant is a family-friendly restaurant, just steps from the pool, offering a broad menu of lunch and dinner favorites that complement an elaborate cocktail menu.
 Families are right at home here.

 - Brown's Deli - Open all day, this quick option features delicatessen favorites with island flair plus made-to-order specialties such as panini, pizza, a wide array of beverages, breakfast items and more.

 - Orchid Court - The Orchid Court is an al fresco venue nestled within tropical gardens and waterfall.
 They offer a breakfast buffet as well as à la carte items.

 - The Luana Lounge - The Luana Lounge, near the main lobby, is the perfect place to spend a leisurely afternoon or evening with your favorite tropical drink and pupus (appetizers.
-With its comfortable furnishings surrounded by local Big Island art it's a great place to enjoy sunset.
+With its comfortable furnishings surrounded by local Big Island art, it's a great place to enjoy the sunset.